 Dr Barbara Crosbie

 Barbara specialises in British social and cultural history, with a particular interest in age relations.
-A monograph due to be published in 2019 investigates generational transition in late-eighteenth-century England, looking at how experiences of age were enmeshed with perceptions of gender, rank, and place, and the extent to which these conflated social categories influenced attitudes towards concepts of authenticity, nationhood, patriarchy, domesticity, and progress.
-Her two current projects look at the use of domestic space over the life course and the longevity of sibling relationship.
-Her next research project is focused on youth culture and the concept of ‘youthquakes’ in the late-eighteenth and early-nineteenth centuries.
+A monograph due to be published in May 2020 investigates generational transition in eighteenth-century England, looking at how experiences of age were enmeshed with perceptions of gender, rank, and place, and the extent to which these conflated social categories influenced attitudes towards concepts of authenticity, nationhood, patriarchy, domesticity, and progress.
+Two current projects look at the use of domestic space over the life course and the longevity of sibling relationship.
+Her future research plans are focused on youth culture and the concept of ‘youthquakes’, and will investigate the part age relations played in the construction of identities in the British Empire c.1760-1820, with specific reference to gender, class, race, nationhood, and locality.

-Barbara is also Book Review Editor for Continuity and Change.
+Barbara is Book Review Editor for Continuity and Change and is also the convenor of the Social History Society Life Cycle Strand.

 - Age relations, life cycle, youth transition